Odaimoko/nise-embedding/README.md

 i.e. they extend the human bbox.
 Does this mean after getting the bbox from human joints in PT (by extending the joints), they also rectify the aspect ratio?

 > the joint location is predicted on the averaged heatmpaps of the original and flipped image.
 A quarter offset in the direction from highest response to the second highest response is used to obtain the ﬁnal location.

 They did not use the highest response, but with a little offset, in the COCO estimation.

+【Well, these 2 is implemented by the author so this is not the point】

 ## 2019-03-05